artefactory-skaff/dbt-server/dbt_server/README.md

 ## Requirements

+You must have a GCP project.

 You must have the following roles: `roles/datastore.owner`, `roles/logging.logWriter`, `roles/logging.viewer`, `roles/storage.admin`, `roles/run.developer`, `roles/iam.serviceAccountUser`.

 You must have [gcloud CLI](https://cloud.google.com/sdk/docs/authorizing) set up with your project.
-If not, run:
+If not, install it and run:
 ```sh
 gcloud auth login
 gcloud auth application-default login